Sh1ne111/KMERIA/README.md

 kmeria_wrapper.pl is a wrapper script for generating job scripts for the KMERIA pipeline, with support for various job schedulers (SLURM, SGE, PBS).
 These scripts need to be manually submitted to the cluster system.
 Instructions for usage are provided in the [Wiki](https://github.com/Sh1ne111/KMERIA/wiki).
-A usage example can be found in the [examples] (https://github.com/Sh1ne111/KMERIA/tree/main/examples) directory.
+A usage example can be found in the examples directory (https://github.com/Sh1ne111/KMERIA/tree/main/examples).

   ```bash
 perl /KMERIA/scripts/kmeria_wrapper.pl --step all \